Keston Hiura: Professional career

+Milwaukee Brewers

 The Milwaukee Brewers selected Hiura in the first round, with the ninth overall selection, in the 2017 Major League Baseball draft.
-He signed and was assigned to the Arizona Brewers of the Rookie-level Arizona League, and after batting .435 with four home runs, 18 RBIs and a 1.339 OPS in 15 games, was promoted to the Wisconsin Timber Rattlers of the Class A Midwest League where he finished the season, posting a .333 batting average with 15 RBIs and seven walks in 27 games.
+He signed and was assigned to the Arizona Brewers of the Rookie-level Arizona League, and after batting .435 with four home runs, 18 RBIs and a 1.339 OPS in 15 games, was promoted to the Wisconsin Timber Rattlers of the Single-A Midwest League where he finished the season, posting a .333 batting average with 15 RBIs and seven walks in 27 games.

 MLB.com ranked Hiura as Milwaukee's top prospect going into the 2018 season.
-He began the 2018 season with the Carolina Mudcats of the Class A-Advanced Carolina League and was promoted to the Biloxi Shuckers of the Class AA Southern League on June 1 after hitting .320 with seven home runs, 23 RBIs, and a .911 OPS in 50 games for Carolina.
+He began the 2018 season with the Carolina Mudcats of the High-A Carolina League and was promoted to the Biloxi Shuckers of the Double-A Southern League on June 1 after hitting .320 with seven home runs, 23 RBIs, and a .911 OPS in 50 games for Carolina.
 Hiura also won the 2018 Arizona Fall League MVP Hiura finished the year with Biloxi, batting .272 with six home runs, twenty RBIs, and 11 stolen bases in 73 games.

 Hiura began 2019 with the San Antonio Missions.
 On May 14, his contract was selected and he was called up to the major leagues.
 He made his major league debut on May 14 versus the Philadelphia Phillies.

-On June 3, 2019, despite a strong showing in the majors, Hiura was sent back down to AAA to the San Antonio Missions in order to make room for Travis Shaw.
-Hiura returned to the Brewers on June 28 along with infielder Tyler Saladino, as Shaw returned to AAA and utility player Hernán Pérez was designated for assignment.
+On June 3, 2019, despite a strong showing in the majors, Hiura was sent back down to Triple-A to the San Antonio Missions in order to make room for Travis Shaw.
+Hiura returned to the Brewers on June 28 along with infielder Tyler Saladino, as Shaw returned to Triple-A and utility player Hernán Pérez was designated for assignment.
 On July 28, Hiura homered in the bottom of the 10th inning against the Chicago Cubs for his first career walk-off hit.
 In 2019, on defense he led all major league second basemen in errors, with 16.

-In the pandemic-shortened 2020 season, Hiura batted .212/.297/.410 with 13 home runs and 32 RBIs in 59 games.
+In the pandemic-shortened 2020 season, Hiura batted .212/.297/.410 with 13 home runs and 32 RBI in 59 games.
 He led the National League in strikeouts (85), as well as putouts (66) and errors (16) by a second baseman.
+Hiura had a .168 batting average in 2021.
+In 2022, Hiura played in 80 games for Milwaukee and hit .226/.316/.449 with 14 home runs and 32 RBI.

 On January 13, 2023, Hiura agreed to a one-year, $2.2 million contract with the Brewers, avoiding salary arbitration.
+On March 25, the Brewers announced that Hiura, who was out of options, did not make the Opening Day roster.
+Hiura was designated for assignment two days later after the team signed Luke Voit.
+Hiura went unclaimed on waivers and was sent outright to the Triple-A Nashville Sounds on March 28.
+In 85 games for Triple–A Nashville, he batted .308/.395/.565 with 23 home runs and 77 RBI.
+On October 4, Hiura elected free agency.